-- Your agreement would have changed based on the knowledge of the supposed risks and wouldn’t have opted to have the procedure.
+- Your agreement would have changed based on the knowledge of the supposed risks and you wouldn’t have opted to have the procedure.

 - You were injured because of the procedure.

 Once you have these items in place, you can move forward with your claim.
 Your personal injury lawyer will look into how much your injuries have cost you by looking at medical expenses, lost wages, and accounting for your pain and suffering throughout this process.
-They’ll evaluate what your compensation should be and you can move forward in pursing a settlement that will help you cover the financial aspect of your injuries.
+They’ll evaluate what your compensation should be and you can move forward in pursuing a settlement that will help you cover the financial aspect of your injuries.